 We’re working with Google because technology is for everyone

-Girlguiding and Google are providing vital opportunities for girls to learn new digital skills and explore the online world safely.
+Girlguiding and Google are providing vital opportunities for girls to learn digital skills and explore the online world safely.

 How we work together